Mill-Pond-Research/The-Intelligence-Solution/docs/future-of-ai-emerging-technologies-and-trends.md

 ### Quantum AI

-While far away and relatively intengible - quantum computing harnesses the peculiarities of quantum mechanics to process information in ways that traditional computers can't.
+Quantum computing harnesses the peculiarities of quantum mechanics to process information in ways that traditional computers can't.
 It's poised to supercharge AI capabilities, offering new algorithms that can solve complex problems potentially in fractions of the time currently required.

 - **Applications**:
   - Molecular structure analysis for drug discovery